samuel-ctrl/fresher-guide/docs/1. simple/docs/db/models_&_schema.md

-# Guide to Creating SQLAlchemy Models and Pydantic Schemas
+Here’s the text with the header in bold:

-Define your database models & schema in `db/models.py` & `db/schema.py`:
+**## Guide to Creating SQLAlchemy Models and Pydantic Schemas** Define your database models & schema in `db/models.py` & `db/schema.py`:
 Here’s a refined version of your notes and comparison table for better clarity and presentation: